ProfKevinKelly/InformaTV/README.md

 - navigate to _back_end_ and use: `npm i`
 - use: `npm run dev`

+## Objectives

+- Creating a linked back-end, database and front-end [x]

 ## Further Progress and Development Ideas

 Because this project was part of a course project we were limited on time being able to develop the Portal, which is why there are a lot of features and functionality that have not been finished or fully implemented.
 Some ideas and concepts that can be worked on are: